daKmoR/generate-typescript-definition-files-from-javascript/README.md

 expect(square(2, 'ten')).to.equal(14);
 ```

-However it appears that they probably should have spent those hours sleeping, as our original typecasting bug is still there.
+However, it appears that they probably should have spent those hours sleeping, as our original typecasting bug is still there.

 How can we deliver this critical (😉) feature to our customers quickly while still maintaining type safety?